-Sam and Kirsten Tindall started volunteering as Good Neighbors in February 2021.
+Sam and Kirsten Tindall, along with their friends Avery and Betsy Platter, started volunteering as Good Neighbors in February 2021.
 The team was paired with the Shinwaris, an Afghan family of 8, but after Afghanistan collapsed in August, their family has grown to include many extended family members who were able to evacuate to safety.

 “They have a loving family dynamic.
 It is simply a delight to get to know them,” said Kirsten.

-“We have been helping them with English, and introducing them to different aspects about American culture,” said Sam.
+“We have been helping them with English and introducing them to different aspects of American culture,” said Sam.

-In the summer they took them to a Twins game, and after Suni Lee won the Olympic Gold Medal they took the family to a parade two miles from their house.
+In the summer they took them to a Twins game, and after Suni Lee won the Olympic Gold Medal, they took the family to a parade two miles from the Shinwari’s house.

 “It was really special for the Shinwaris to see another refugee family who lives in their neighborhood be celebrated in such a big way,” said Kirsten.

-“Everyone dressed up for Halloween and were trying to figure out what Trick or Treating was.
-They live in a neighborhood with a lot of immigrants, so we were all hopping from house to house meeting neighbors for the first time, with many of their neighbors knowing different languages.
+“Everyone dressed up for Halloween and was trying to figure out what Trick-or-Treating was.
+They live in a neighborhood with a lot of immigrants, so we were all hopping from house-to-house meeting neighbors for the first time, with many of their neighbors knowing different languages.
 It was a lot of fun,” said Kirsten.

-“We’ve had fun doing crafts, reading books, sharing pictures, cooking, and just getting to know them,” said Sam.
+“We’ve had fun doing crafts, reading books, sharing pictures, cooking, and just getting to know each other,” said Sam.

 Each member of the Shinwari family is at a different level of learning English, but Kirsten says laughing is key to breaking the ice.

-“It’s been fun to see everyone loosen up, and be able to be sarcastic and funny.
+“It’s been fun to see everyone loosen up and be able to be funny.
 Humor transcends language barriers at this point,” said Kirsten.

-Sam adds, “It is so encouraging to see how you can build relationships even with a language barrier.”
+Sam says, “It is so encouraging to see how you can build relationships even with a language barrier.”

-During this critical moment where Minnesota is welcoming 1,300 Afghans to our community (125 of whom are being resettled by Arrive Ministries), Sam believes this now is the time for Christians to share the love of Jesus by offering our new neighbors a warm welcome.
+During this critical moment when Minnesota is welcoming 1,300 Afghans to our community (125 of whom are being resettled by Arrive Ministries), Sam believes that now is the time for Christians to share the love of Jesus by offering our new neighbors a warm welcome.